Governance Statement

 • Frequency: Meetings are generally scheduled around assessment periods.

-• Secretary: The President appoints a Secretary from the Student Wellbeing Team to minute all meetings.
+• Secretary: The President appoints a Secretary from the Student Success Team to minute all meetings.
 The Secretary is a non-voting attendee and does not count towards quorum.

 • Venue: Meetings can be held in person, hybrid, or entirely virtual.